King Farm Citizens Assembly

 The King Farm Citizens Assembly is the organization responsible for the management, maintenance, structure, and day to-day operations of King Farm's residential sections.
 All residential titleholders pay monthly fees to the Assembly; these fees enable the Assembly to govern, beautify and maintain the community.

-President Gail Sherman is the head of the Assembly's executive branch; he oversees the day-to-day operations of the Assembly and is in charge of interfacing with external entities (primarily the City) to explain the position and interests of the community.
-Ms. Sherman's term expires in 2016.
+President Martin Green is the head of the Assembly's executive branch; he oversees the day-to-day operations of the Assembly and is in charge of interfacing with external entities (primarily the City) to explain the position and interests of the community.
+Mr. Green's term expires in 2020.

 The Board of Trustees are the head of the Assembly's legislative branch; they are responsible for policy decisions, contract and budget approvals and additions or changes to the community's governing documents.
-Current Board of Trustee members are Bruce Cox, Tom Curtis, Stan Shcwartzbart, Paul Stankus, and Melvin Willis.
-Mr. Cox, Mr. Willis and Mr. Stankus' terms expire in 2017.
-Mr. Curtis and Mr. Schwartzbart's terms expire in 2016.
+Current Board of Trustee members are Bruce Cox, Barry Jackson, Nancy Paul, Ric Ricciardi and Paul Stankus.
+Mr. Cox, Mr. Ricciardi and Mr. Stankus' terms expire in 2019.
+Mr. Jackson and Mrs. Paul's terms expire in 2020.